Principles of prototyping for acquisition

-Acquisition prototypes can be used to “de-risk” technology acquisitions where there are unknowns, or unvalidated technology choices.
-Prototypes are one tool available to governments that are working towards a procurement, and can be used to mitigate risk and reduce ambiguity.
+Software prototypes are one tool available to governments to “de-risk” software acquisitions where there are substantial unknowns, or not-yet validated technology choices, by providing out or invalidating a concept.
 They can help to reduce risk in complex IT procurements, especially when coupled with the adoption of agile practices and procurements that are smaller and more modular.

 Technical prototypes serve many useful purposes, but they can be particularly useful to support an acquisition.
-An acquisition prototype can help uncover hidden risks and validate core technical assumptions.
+An prototype before a larger acquisition can help uncover hidden risks and validate core technical assumptions.
 It can help buyers better understand what they are asking a vendor for, and help them to craft a more meaningful scope of work for an acquisition.
 It can also serve as a reference implementation for prospective vendors, complementing procurement documents with a working example of what a buyer needs.

 Rather than having a vendor raise questions during a contract’s period of performance, prototyping allows the buying agency to anticipate hurdles, so that those can be shared with potential vendors in procurement documents.
 Knowing the constraints and issues before putting together a proposal helps to set up vendors for success.